10 Most Popular Traditional Egyptian Food

 This cuisine, which consists of lava beans served with oil and lemon juice, is one of Egypt’s most popular essential dishes.

 If you wish, you can also add garlic or onion.
-You can eat Ful with butter, spicy oil, olive oil, tomato sauce, pepper, pastrami, parsley, sausage, and boiled or fried eggs, among other things.
-Ful is thought to have been first prepared in ancient Egypt.
+Ful can be eaten with butter, spicy oil, olive oil, tomato sauce, pepper, pastrami, parsley, sausage, and boiled or fried eggs, among other things.
+It is thought to have been first prepared in ancient Egypt.

-Furthermore, this dish is trendy in the northern towns of Cairo and Giza, so keep an eye out for it if you’re traveling through this area.
+Furthermore, this dish is trendy in the northern towns of Cairo and Giza, so if you’re traveling through this area, look for it.

 3. Tamiya (Falafel)